Unity-Technologies/com.unity.probuilder/Documentation~/overview.md

 You can access all of ProBuilder's editing tools and actions from:

-* The right-click menu for a ProBuilder Mesh in the Scene view.
+* The context menu (right-click) for a ProBuilder Mesh in the Scene view.
 * The Tool Settings overlay.
 * The Tools overlay in both GameObject and ProBuilder context.
 * **Main Menu** > **Tools** > **ProBuilder**.